-Security testing (Pen Testing) as an activity tends to capture security vulnerabilities at the end of the SDLC and is often too late to be able to influence fundamental changes in the way code is written.
+Pen testing (security testing) as an activity tends to capture security vulnerabilities at the end of the SDLC and then it is often too late to influence fundamental changes in the way the code is written.

-The techniques discussed in this class are mainly focused on .NET and JAVA technologies owing to their huge adoption in various enterprises in building web applications.
-However, the approach is generic and developers from other language backgrounds can easily grasp and implement the knowledge learnt in within their own environments.
+The techniques discussed in this class are mainly focused on .NET, Java and NodeJS technologies owing to their huge adoption in various enterprises in building web applications.
+However, the approach is kept generic and developers from other language backgrounds can easily grasp and implement the knowledge learned within their own environments.

 Lab-Based Training - Written by BlackHat Trainers - Available Globally

-NotSoSecure classes are ideal for those preparing for CREST CCT (ICE), CHECK (CTL), TIGER SST and other similar industry certifications, as well as those who perform Penetration Testing on infrastructure as a day job and wish to add to their existing skill set.
+NotSoSecure classes are ideal for those preparing for CREST CCT (ICE), CREST CCT (ACE), CHECK (CTL), TIGER SST and other similar industry certifications, as well as those who perform Penetration Testing on infrastructure / web applications as a day job & wish to add to their existing skill set.